Resources

 Q: What is the difference between a move and a change?

-A: A move relocates a person to a different physical location.
-A change modifies an existing workspace—equipment, configuration, seating model—without relocating the occupant.
+A: A move relocates a person or team to a different physical location.
+A change updates an existing workspace or setup without relocating the occupant.